 Any Frearson driver fits all Frearson screws.

 Called type IA in ANSI standards and type Z in ISO standards.
-As it doesn't cam out, great torque can be applied.
+It doesn't cam out, so great torque can be applied.
 Pozidriv screws can be turned by Phillips screwdrivers, but Pozidriv drivers won't turn Phillips screws.
 In an effort to force a Pozidriv driver into a Phillips recess, one is liable to resort to too small a size, and damage the screw, driver or both.

 |Size||Wood screws||Machine and tapping screws||Metric screws|